 New day, new monastery.
 Or not?

-At 03:30 next morning, the rhythmical knocking on semantron again.
+The next morning, at 03:30, the rhythmical knocking on semantron again.
 As the busy receptionist monk didn’t explain the services schedule, I sleep over this call for Orthros, the morning service, followed by the Divine Liturgy.
 At 07:45, young civil men kick us out of our rooms, as they need to change the sheets for the new guests.

 I hear the same group of Serbs, apparently very satisfied with Iviron service and Mount Athos menu choices, plotting the plan on how to bypass the proclaimed limit of one-day stay per monastery.